autoSteve/ha-solcast-solar/README.md

 >
 > It may look like a "tick and flick" option in the configuration, but this is not.
 It is a complex piece of code that has to deal with different types of PV generation reporting and possible communications issues between your inverter and Home Assistant, whilst spotting anomalous generation caused by shading.
 >
-> If you think auto dampening is not working correctly then please THINK, INVESTIGATE, and then REPORT any issues with automated dampening, in that order.
-Include details of why you think auto dampening is not working and the possible solution in any issue report.
+> If you think automated dampening is not working correctly then please THINK, INVESTIGATE, and then REPORT any issues with automated dampening, in that order.
+Include details of why you think automated dampening is not working and the possible solution in any issue report.
 >
 > If you investigate and find that an issue is because of your hand-built generation entity then auto-dampening may not be for you and in this case please roll your own dampening solution, or be technically constructive in any suggested improvement.
 The component parts are available for you to build your own by utilising granular dampening.